 Step-by-step photos and a quick video are included with this foolproof recipe.
 And if you’re looking for sides and salads to serve along, I’ve got lots of ideas for you below!

-One of the communal Mediterranean meals I grew up with is whole fish, cooked on the bone with fresh herbs and whatever veggies happen to be in season…usually a side of lemon rice or Greek potatoes to go along.
+But one of the communal Mediterranean meals I grew up with is whole fish, cooked on the bone with fresh herbs and whatever veggies happen to be in season…usually a side of lemon rice or Greek potatoes to go along.
+And I love it!

 This whole snapper and veggies dinner is one I put together from many years of observing and enjoying mom’s whole fish meals.
 And it’s a hit every single time!